com-pas/contributing/CONTRIBUTING.md

 The Technical Steering Committee (TSC) is composed of voting members elected by the active Committers as described in the project’s Technical Charter.
 The TSC is responsible for the technical direction of the project.

 #### Members
-PowSyBl TSC voting members are:
+CoMPAS TSC voting members are:
 - Frédéric Fousseret (https://github.com/?)
 - Mohamed Sylla (https://github.com/?)
 - Stevan Vigouroux (https://github.com/?)